nishantguvvada/rust-book/README.md

 # CHAPTER 9

 - Error Handling: Rust requires you to acknowledge the possibility of error and take some action before your code compiles.
-- Rust groups error into 2 major categories: recoverable and unrecoverable
+- Rust groups errors into 2 major categories: recoverable and unrecoverable
 - For a recoverable error: we want to report the problem and retry
 - For unrecoverable error: we want to stop the program
 - Rust doesn't have exception mechanism.
 Rust has the type `Result<T, E>` for recoverable errors and the `panic!` macro that stops execution when unrecoverable error is encountered.